Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 not older than the lower bound, and a CUDA version (the same one) that is older than the upper bound.

-A interesting case for this logic are CPU instruction sets.
+An interesting case for this logic are CPU instruction sets.
 Each instruction set is represented by a separate feature, with a single possible value of `on`.
 If the user's CPU supports a given instruction set, it supports said `on` value; if it doesn't, it has no compatible values.
 A wheel requiring